staceb/me497-reproducible-research/resources/readme.md

-### assets
+### resources

-The assets directory contains support materials for the course.
-I'm treating the assets folder as a place to collect everything that isn't data, reports, or scripts.
+The resources directory contains support materials for the course that are non-reproducible.

 - files for students to download (collected in one folder)
 - non-data images, such as screen-shots or logos

-and support materials for the website

-- css themes used by the web pages

 ### naming convention